deankoch/UYRW_data/markdown/rswat.md

 merging the results into tables wherever there is a consistent pattern of row-length and class (as detected by R’s built-in `is.numeric` and some sensible rules for snapping and spacing.
-This will hopefully make it robust version-specific differences in SWAT+ parameter names and file structures (and future changes). (internal) environment to store the SWAT+ project file data
+This will hopefully make it robust to version-specific changes in SWAT+ parameter names and file structures (and whatever changes come with future releases). (internal) environment to store the SWAT+ project file data

 ``` r
 .rswat = new.env(parent=emptyenv())